Knuckle-walking: Advantages

 Knuckle-walking tends to evolve when the fingers of the forelimb are specialized for tasks other than locomotion on the ground.
 In the gorilla, the fingers are used for the manipulation of food, and in chimpanzees, for the manipulation of food and climbing.
-In anteaters and pangolins, the fingers have large claws for opening the mounds of social insects.
-Platypus fingers have webbing that extend past the fingers to aid in swimming, thus knuckle-walking is used to prevent stumbling.
+In anteaters and pangolins, the fingers have large claws which enable opening the mounds of social insects.
+Platypus fingers have webbing that extend past the fingers; this aids in swimming, thus knuckle-walking is used to prevent stumbling.

 Knuckle-walking of chimpanzees and gorillas, arguably, originally started from fist-walking as found in orangutans.
 African apes most likely diverged from ancestral arboreal apes (similar to orangutans) that were adapted to distribute their weight among tree branches and forest canopies.
 Adjustments made for terrestrial locomotion early on may have involved fist-walking, later evolving into knuckle-walking.

 Evolution of knuckle-walking

 Competing hypotheses are given as to how knuckle-walking evolved as a form of locomotion, stemming from comparisons between African apes.
 High magnitudes of integration would indicate homoplasy of knuckle-walking in gorillas and chimpanzees, in which a trait is shared or similar between two species, but is not derived from a common ancestor.
 However, results show that they are not characterized by such high magnitudes, which does not support independent evolution of knuckle-walking.
 Similarities between gorillas and chimpanzees have been suggested to support a common origin for knuckle-walking, such as manual pressure distribution when practicing this form of locomotion.
 On the other hand, their behavioral differences have been hypothesized to suggest convergent evolution, or homoplasy.

 Another hypothesis proposes that African apes came from a bipedal ancestor, as no differences in hemoglobin are seen between Pan and Homo, suggesting that their divergence occurred relatively recently.
 Examining protein sequence changes suggests that Gorilla diverged before the clade Homo-Pan, meaning that ancestral bipedalism would require parallel evolution of knuckle-walking in separate chimpanzee and gorilla radiations.
 The fact that chimpanzees practice both arboreal and knuckle-walking locomotion implies that knuckle-walking evolved from an arboreal ancestor as a solution for terrestrial travel, while still maintaining competent climbing skills.

 Not all features associated with knuckle-walking are identical to the beings that practice it, as it suggests possible developmental differences.
 For example, brachiation and suspension are almost certainly homologous between siamangs and gibbons, yet they differ substantially in the relative growth of their locomotor skeletons.
 Differences in carpal growth are not necessarily a consequence of their function, as they could be related to differences in body mass, growth, etc. It is important to keep this in mind when examining similarities and differences between African apes themselves, as well as knuckle-walkers and humans, when developing hypotheses on locomotive evolution.